WPFD Summit Tanzania

 Co-Chair

-The conference is proudly co-chaired by the Government of Tanzania - Ministry of Information Culture Arts and Sports, UNESCO and Jamii Africa, in Arusha, Tanzania.
+The conference is co-chaired by the Government of Tanzania - Ministry of Information Culture Arts and Sports, UNESCO and Tech & Media Convergency (TMC) in Arusha, Tanzania.

 The WPFD Summit in Tanzania is an annual event organized under the leadership of a selected chair from the World Press Freedom Day Committee members.
 The chair is elected through a voting process among the committee members, and both the chair and the host region rotate each year to ensure inclusivity and diversity in the celebrations.